jason-christopher/reading-notes/PracticalStatistics/Chapter2.md

 standard_error = sample_std_dev / np.sqrt(len(sample))
 ```

+* **Example:** In finance, analysts may want to estimate the average return of a stock.
+By calculating the standard error of the sample mean, they can assess the precision of their estimate and make better-informed investment decisions.

 ## Bootstrap

 The **bootstrap** is a powerful resampling technique used to estimate the sampling distribution of a statistic.
 By repeatedly drawing random samples with replacement from the original sample, the bootstrap generates many "bootstrap samples" which can be used to compute the statistic of interest.
 This results in an empirical distribution of the statistic, allowing us to estimate its standard error, confidence intervals, and other characteristics.